justdoit0823/notes/python/code-sample/how-the-write-function-in-python-runs-as-fast-as-that-in-c/how-the-write-function-in-python-runs-as-fast-as-that-in-c.md

 os.close(fd)
 ```

-It's very similar as what we write with `open`, `write` and `close` apis in c.
+It's quite similar to how we write with `open`, `write` and `close` apis in c.
 Right?
-According to python's execution speed, do these operations run slower than c?
-Maybe, however I need a benchmark.
+According to python's execution speed, these operations run slower than c?
+Probably yes, but I need a benchmark.

 Writing benchmark
 =================

-In order to compare writing speed between python and c, I have written two programs in python and c.
+In order to comparing writing speed between python and c, I have written two programs in python and c.
 All programs can be found at <https://github.com/justdoit0823/notes/tree/master/python/code-sample/how-the-write-function-in-python-runs-as-fast-as-that-in-c>.